Property Management Software Support - Liquid Palace Instructions for PIM

 Before you Start (First Time Only)

-The Liquid import relies on information in PIM Settings on your iPad so it is important to know how yours is set up.
+The Liquid import relies on information in PIM Settings on your iPad or iPhone so it is important to know how yours is set up.

 - Request your Integration authentication Login from Palace Support -You will need to email Palace Support and request a specific authentication login for PIM integration, (this is different to your Palace Login and has to be specifically requested from Palace) they will then issue you with a login Email and Password.
 Please copy and paste this into an email to PIM Support.